Why Shade Matters at Great American Ball Park

 Great American Ball Park Sun and Shade Overview

-Great American Ball Park has a 105° orientation (ESE-facing), meaning center field points toward the east-southeast.
-This creates an unusual but favorable shade pattern: home plate faces the opposite direction (WSW), which puts the third base side (the northern side of the field) facing almost due north.
-This nearly due-north facing means the third base side benefits from consistent afternoon shade as the sun dominates from the south and west.
+Great American Ball Park has a 115° orientation (ESE-facing), meaning center field points toward the east-southeast.
+This creates an unusual but favorable shade pattern: home plate faces the opposite direction (WNW), which puts the first base side facing away from the afternoon sun.
+This means the first base side benefits from consistent afternoon shade as the sun dominates from the south and west.

 Best Shaded Sections